bic-berkeley/psych-214-fall-2016/hypothesis_tests.rst

 =======

 F tests are another way to test hypotheses about the linear models.
-They are particularly useful whether there is a significant improvement in model fit when adding one or more regressors.
+They are particularly useful for testing whether there is a significant reduction in the residual error when adding one or more regressors.

 The simplest and generally most useful way of thinking of F test is as a test comparing two models: a *full model* and a *reduced model*.
-The full model contains the regressor or factor that we want to test for.
-We will use
-$\Xmat_f$ for the full model.
-The reduced model is a model that does not contain the effect we want to test for, but does contain all other effects in the full model.
+The full model contains the regressors that we want to test.
+We will use $\Xmat_f$ for the full model.
+The reduced model is a model that does not contain the regressors we want to test, but does contain all other regressors in the full model [#effects-in-design]_.
 We will use $\Xmat_r$ for the reduced model.

 In our case, $\Xmat_f$ is the model containing the ``clammy`` regressor, as well as the column of ones that models the intercept.